nicolashery/elm-yelp-app/README.md

 You will need [Yelp API access](https://www.yelp.com/developers/manage_api_keys) to run the backend.

-Create a helper script `tmp/env.sh` to load your Yelp API credentials:
+Create a helper script `tmp/env.sh` to load your Yelp API credentials, and allow the frontend origin:

 ```bash
 # tmp/env.sh